rbnyng/rust_gomoku/README.md

 - An interactive game board GUI.
 - Support for undoing moves and resetting the game.
-- Game state persistence with save and load functionality.
+- (Native only) Game state persistence with save and load functionality.
 - A help window that explains the game rules.

 ## Installation

 To build this game from source, you need to have Rust and Cargo installed on your computer.
-If you don't have Rust installed, you can follow the instructions at [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install).
+If you don't have Rust installed, you can follow the instructions [https://www.rust-lang.org/tools/install](here).

 ### Cloning the Repository